ritikbhardwaj/pup/README.md

 - Use Node clusters or Web workers to spin up multiple instances to speed up the scraping process.
+- Add custom errors
+- Add logging and store logs in file locally for debugging
+- Write tests in jest

 #### Usage